Regent Street: Crown Estate redevelopment

 By the 1970s, Regent Street had started to decline because of under-investment and competition from neighbouring areas such as Oxford Street or shopping centres away from Central London.
-In 2002, the Crown Estate, which owns most of Regent Street on behalf of the Queen, started a major redevelopment programme.
+In 2002, the Crown Estate, which owns most of Regent Street on behalf of the monarch, started a major redevelopment programme.
 In 2013 the Estate sold a quarter of the 270000 sqft Regent Street Quadrant 3 building to the Norwegian Oil Fund, while later that year, Hackett London bought the lease for the Ferrari store on Regent Street for £4m.
 Smaller shops have been replaced by larger units; the street is now the flagship location of several major brands, including Apple and Banana Republic.

 The largest part of the plan was the reconstruction of the Quadrant close to Piccadilly Circus, which was completed in 2011.
 It offers 200000 sqft of office space spanning over seven floors.
 Two Art Deco-designed restaurants have also been restored, and the development includes a small number of apartments.

 The Crown Estate moved its own headquarters from Carlton House Terrace to Regent Street in 2006.